peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Bonus

-Using the [Knex documentation](http://knexjs.org/), chain an index to the `books.author_id` foreign key column.
+Using the [Knex documentation](http://knexjs.org/), chain an index onto the `books.author_id` foreign key column.

-Once you're satisfied, find a fellow student and see if he or she would like some help.
+Once you're satisfied, find a classmate and see if he or she would like some help.